A delicious and healthy peanut butter smoothie can be made with just 4 ingredients in 5 minutes. It’s quick, easy, and good for you!

 Ingredient Notes

-For the healthiest choice, use peanut butter with minimal sweeteners and additives. - Oat milk
+• Peanut butter: For the healthiest choice, use peanut butter with minimal sweeteners and additives.

-Every smoothie needs a liquid base.
-This recipe uses oat milk, which is creamy and slightly sweet.
-It also has a mild nutty flavor that’s perfect with peanut butter.
-Feel free to use other plant-based milks, like almond or coconut milk, as well as dairy options. - Ground cinnamon
+• Oat milk: Creamy and slightly sweet, it has a mild nutty flavor that’s perfect with peanut butter.
+Feel free to use other plant-based milks, like almond or coconut milk, as well as dairy options.

-A small amount of cinnamon goes a long way in this smoothie.
-It’s the perfect partner for peanut butter. - Frozen bananas
+• Ground cinnamon: A small amount of cinnamon goes a long way in this smoothie.
+It’s the perfect partner for peanut butter.

-Bananas add natural sweetness without overtaking the peanut butter.
+• Frozen bananas: Bananas add natural sweetness without overtaking the peanut butter.
 Frozen bananas are used to make the smoothie cold and thick.
-Always slice the bananas before putting them in the freezer.

 Step-By-Step Instructions